-For many parts of the VTX, the technology choices have been made, and R&D is focusing on prototyping the designs.
-We need to pursue and complete these topics over the next year to start EDIA and construction of the VTX in FY05.
-Generic R&D funding through both RIKEN and from the DOE (at a level of \$286k) will be required to complete these tasks.
-In detail the projects are:
+We need to pursue and complete these topics over the next year to start EDIA and construction of the VTX in FY06.
+In summary the R&D of the projects and the milestones are:

-Inner Pixel layer
+Inner Pixel layers

 - Pixel Bus, multiple layers, fine lines on Kapton

-- o Uses ALICE bus as starting point

-- o Draws on rapid advances in signal interconnect technology
+- Uses ALICE bus as starting point, draws on rapid advances in signal interconnect technology

-- o Design and prototyping completed by Sep 2004
+- First design and prototyping completed December 2004

+- RIKEN manpower

+- Pilot Module

+- Uses ALICE pilot card as starting point, develop new digital PILOT, use existing ALICE analog PILOT and optical chips

 - o RIKEN manpower

-- Pilot Module

-- Uses ALICE pilot card as starting point, containing existing ALICE analog PILOT and optical chips, and either the new FPGA or ASIC digital pilots.

-- Technology decision by April 2004

-- o RIKEN, ISU manpower

 - Pixel FEM

+- Develop pixel FEM based on PHENIX drift chamber FEM.

-- o First prototype complete by Sep 2004
+- First prototype complete by July 2005

 - o SBU manpower